segyges/The-Great-Project/01-can-language-models-think.md

 We will take as given that humans think.
 We may not want to take for granted that human thought can be expressed fully in written text.
 Much of what humans are able to do does not involve language at all, much less written text.

 To rephrase the assertion: to master human language as well as a human does suffices to demonstrate human equivalent thinking.
 Seemingly the simplest and most direct argument for this is that nothing humans ever do is categorically more complex than language.
-There are an astronomical number of possible things to say; choosing one of them as well as a human does simply cannot be done without having human-equivalent thinking.
+There are an astronomical number of possible things to say; choosing one of them as well as a human does simply cannot be done without being at least equal to a human.

 Considering the cases of humans with various disabilities should also convince us that writing alone can express the presence of human thought.
 We do not doubt that people who are blind and deaf from birth experience thought because they are not able to speak or to write with conventional implements.
 Any of us can be paralyzed completely by injury.
 In cases, people have been limited to expressing themselves by well timed blinks to dictate writing.
 Such writings do not fail to express human thought; on the contrary, the sheer labor involved in such a thing seems almost guaranteed to mean that far more thought goes into every detail.